 Before You Go.
 The weather in New York and New Jersey is pretty much the same as for the entire Northeastern U.S. It could be chilly for the March and April games, but in May, it will get warmer.
 By June, you'll wonder what the hell is wrong with the MLS establishment, playing a summer schedule, where the wearing of that classic soccer accoutrement, the scarf, is insane.
 By October, the last full month of the regular season, it will start getting cooler.

-Specifically, for the season opener on this Sunday afternoon, nj.com, a website for several papers including the Newark-based Star-Ledger, is predicting mid-40s by gametime, but possible snow showers that morning.
-It could be wet and slushy on the Arena grounds in Harrison.
+Specifically, for the season opener on this coming Wednesday night, nj.com, a website for several papers including the Newark-based Star-Ledger, is predicting high 30s by gametime.
+Wear a winter jacket.
+At least they're not predicting rain or snow.

 If you're going for more than just the game, and also seeing New York City, the easier hotels to get into, both for cost and availability, may be in the Outer Boroughs (Brooklyn, Queens, The Bronx and Staten Island) or New Jersey.

-New York and New Jersey are in the Eastern Time Zone, so if you also live there, if your team is NYCFC, Philadelphia, D.C., New England, Montreal, Toronto, Orlando or Columbus, the times will be the same; in the Central Time Zone, Chicago, Kansas City, Dallas or Houston, 1 hour ahead; Mountain Time, Colorado or Salt Lake, 2 ahead; Pacific Time, Los Angeles, San Jose, Portland, Seattle or Vancouver, 3 ahead.
+New York and New Jersey are in the Eastern Time Zone, so if you also live there, if your team is NYCFC, Philadelphia, D.C., New England, Montreal, Toronto, Orlando, Columbus or Atlanta, the times will be the same; in the Central Time Zone, Chicago, Minnesota, Kansas City, Dallas or Houston, 1 hour ahead; Mountain Time, Colorado or Salt Lake, 2 ahead; Pacific Time, Los Angeles, San Jose, Portland, Seattle or Vancouver, 3 ahead.

 Tickets.
 The official seating capacity of Red Bull Arena is 25,000 seats even.
-In 2015, the Red Bulls averaged 19,657 fans per home game.
-Although that ranked 12th out of 20 MLS teams in average, and is again of last season (a small one, 236), that's just 78.6 percent of capacity.
-Only FC Dallas had a lower percentage.
+In 2016, the Red Bulls averaged 20,620 fans per home game.
+Although that represented an increase of about 1,000 over 2015, and ranked 9th out of 20 MLS teams in average, that's just 82.5 percent of capacity.
+Only the Chicago Fire and FC Dallas had a lower percentage.

-"Derbies," games against NYCFC, Philly, DC and New England, will naturally have greater demand than for games against Midwestern, Western, or Canadian teams, including the opener against Toronto.
+"Derbies," games against NYCFC, Philly, DC and New England, will naturally have greater demand than for games against Midwestern, Western, or Canadian teams.
+And, seeing as how this is, technically, the season opener, and a tournament that isn't particularly well-advertised, you can probably get any seat for which you're willing to spend.

 A word of warning: If you buy tickets online or over the phone, the Red Bulls' ticket department will, at many a later date, be very aggressive in trying to get you to buy more.
 They will e-mail you.
 They will call you.
 They will repeat this process.
 They are relentless.
 They are polite about it, but they will not give up.